 Referrals for admission will come from the Local Authority.
 The maximum number of pupils will not exceed the agreed number of funded places by the Local Authority.
 Admitting children over this number would be incompatible with the efficient use of resources and education of others.
 Children will not be admitted if it would be unsuitable for their age, ability, aptitude or SEN needs.
 Siblings are not automatically admitted to the Pathways provision.

-The referrals for admission are considered by the Executive Head teacher and Head of ARP to ensure that the following criteria are met:
+The referrals for admission are considered by the Head teacher and Pathways SENCo to ensure that the following criteria are met:

 Placement may be agreed if;